 Once the system has enough data to perform transactions, they will expect you to write test cases with their support.
 You will then test the system and report any issues.

-After they fix the problems, you will need to test again to ensure the resolution of fixes.
+After they fix the problems, you will need to test again to ensure the fixes are resolved.
 You might also need to test for each user role to ensure that they have appropriate privileges.

 To keep the consulting costs low, you may want to choose a train-the-trainer approach.
 This approach assumes that you will train your users while the ERP consultant helps you or a couple of crucial users from your side.